Cowgirls hustle past Nebraska to advance in softball regional

 STILLWATER — A four-run fourth inning lifted Oklahoma State out of a brief deficit against Nebraska and ahead of the Cornhuskers for good in NCAA softball regional action on Saturday.

 The Cowgirls will play again at 4 p.m.
-Sunday needing one more win to advance to a super regional next week.
+Sunday against North Texas needing one more win to advance to a super regional next week.
+North Texas defeated Nebraska on Saturday evening.

 “Obviously, the bottom line is win,” Gajewski said.
 “We’re 2-0 in the catbird seat, so really cool.”